Here's a list of worms in cats your kitty may be susceptible to:

-Ringworm is highly contagious to you and to other animals.
+Ringworm is highly contagious to humans and to other animals.

 It's always a good idea to wash your hands after petting a cat, especially one you don't know.
 Felines can sometimes be carriers and infect you without showing any symptoms.

 Many longhaired cats can carry the ringworm spores and not show any signs at all of the parasite.